-1.6 STRUCTURE OF THE REPORT
+STRUCTURE OF THE REPORT 1.6

-This document is the completion of the stage 2 and 3 review and assessment for domestic fuel combustion for Carrickfergus Borough Council.
-This chapter, Chapter 1 has summarised the need for the work and the approach to completing the study.
+This document is a Third Stage Air Quality review for Moyle District Council for PM10 and SO2 from domestic fuel combustion.
+This chapter, Chapter 1 summarises the approach to completing the study.

 Chapter 2 of the report describes the most recent developments in the UK's Air Quality Strategy (AQS).
+In addition, it discusses when implementation of an AQMA is required.

-Chapter 3 contains details of the information used to conduct this review and assessment for Carrickfergus Borough Council.
+Chapter 3 contains details of the information used to conduct the stage 3 review and assessment for Moyle District Council.